Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bellerive - Rosny recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Bellerive-Rosny has recorded approximately 16 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 82 homes were approved, with none yet in FY26.
-On average, each dwelling accommodates 2.6 new residents per year over these five years, indicating strong demand that supports property values.
+Bellerive - Rosny has recorded approximately 16 residential properties granted approval per year.
+Over the past five financial years, from FY21 to FY25, 82 homes were approved, with one additional approval so far in FY26.
+On average, these developments have attracted around 2.6 new residents per year each.

-New homes are constructed at an average cost of $359,000, reflecting a focus on the premium market and high-end developments.
-This financial year has seen $25.6 million in commercial approvals, suggesting steady commercial investment activity.
-Compared to Greater Hobart, Bellerive-Rosny has significantly less development activity, 60.0% below the regional average per person.
+The average construction cost value for new dwellings is approximately $359,000, indicating a focus on the premium market.
+This financial year has seen $25.6 million in commercial approvals registered, suggesting steady investment activity.
+Compared to Greater Hobart, Bellerive - Rosny has significantly less development activity, 60.0% below the regional average per person.
 The scarcity of new dwellings typically strengthens demand and prices for existing properties.
-This activity is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
-Recent construction comprises 62.0% standalone homes and 38.0% medium to high-density housing, including a growing mix of townhouses and apartments.
+This activity is also under the national average, indicating the area's established nature and potential planning limitations.
+Recent construction comprises 62.0% standalone homes and 38.0% medium to high-density housing, with a growing mix of townhouses and apartments providing options across different price points.

 Frequently Asked Questions - Development